onnx/onnx/docs/IR.md

 in addition to the earlier static-optional version described above.
 A dynamic-optional INT64 tensor is a distinct type from an INT64 tensor type.
 In contrast, a static-optional INT64 tensor does not have a distinct type, it has the same type as a INT64 tensor.
-The ops _Optional_ and _OptionalGetElement_ MUST be explicitly used to convert between the dynamic-optional type and the underlying non-optional type.
+The operators `Optional` and `OptionalGetElement` MUST be explicitly used to convert between the dynamic-optional type and the underlying non-optional type.
 The dynamic-optional allows for more expressiveness than static-optional.